Subdivision 1. Scope. For the purposes of sections 116J.993 to 116J.995, the terms defined in this section have the meanings given them.

 (4) redevelopment property polluted by contaminants as defined in section 116J.552, subdivision 3;

-(5) assistance provided for the sole purpose of renovating old or decaying building stock or bringing it up to code, provided that the assistance is equal to or less than 50 percent of the total cost;
+(5) assistance provided for the sole purpose of renovating old or decaying building stock or bringing it up to code and assistance provided for designated historic preservation districts, provided that the assistance is equal to or less than 50 percent of the total cost;

-(6) assistance provided to organizations whose primary mission is to provide job readiness and training services if the sole purpose of the assistance is to provide those services;
+(6) assistance to provide job readiness and training services if the sole purpose of the assistance is to provide those services;

 (7) assistance for housing;